 7.6 Unplanned Capital Items

-(a) To the extent a Capital Item is required to remedy or prevent impairment of the Unit’s capability to Deliver Energy or Ancillary Services and the impairment was caused by Owner’s failure to comply with Good Industry Practice or by any wrongful act or omission by Owner, Owner shall install such Capital Item at Owner’s expense.
+(a) To the extent a Capital Item is required to remedy or prevent impairment of the Unit’s capability to deliver Energy, Ancillary Services, Voltage Support, or Black Start, and the impairment was caused by Owner’s failure to comply with Good Industry Practice or by any wrongful act or omission by Owner, Owner shall install such Capital Item at Owner’s expense.
 Otherwise, Owner shall not be obligated to install any Capital Item unless CAISO is obligated to pay a Surcharge Payment for the Capital Item.
 The issue of whether Owner is obligated to install a Capital Item is subject to ADR.

 (b) If, during the Contract Year, Owner determines it is necessary to install Capital Items not approved under Section 7.4 and Owner has expended all amounts covered by the approved Small Project Estimates under Section 7.4, Owner shall provide a notice thereof (“Unplanned Capital Item Notice”) on the form attached as Schedule L-1 to CAISO.
 Owner shall provide such information as CAISO may reasonably require in order to evaluate the proposed Capital Items.